Siponek/svelte_animated-spork/README.md

   ### Local development

-2A.
+- 2A.
 Install the dependencies with `make prepare`
-3A.
+- 3A.
 Start the development server with `make dev`

 ### Docker development
-  2B.
+  - 2B.
 Install the dependencies with `make prepare`
+  - 3B.
+Start the development server with `make build` and `make up`
+    - Make sure to specify `DOCKER_PRODUCTION` to `false` in the `.env` file if you want to use the development server on docker.
+    Or you can set `DOCKER_PRODUCTION` to `true` to run the production server on docker.

 You can preview the production build with `npm run preview` inside the /app folder.
 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.